 For example, a company that retains 90% of its customer base and gains 20% in new customers every year will have 10% growth in one year and 50% growth in just five years.
 But a company that retains 80% of its customer base and gains 20% in new customers every year will have zero growth in the same amount of time.

 Clearly, customer retention is something all businesses should be working hard to improve.
 So how is customer retention achieved?
-Here are seven customer retention strategies and techniques every growing business should try:
+Here are seven customer retention strategies and solutions every growing business should try:

 1) Collect and analyze data